palewire/django-postgres-copy/docs/index.rst

 And that's it.

-Here's another example of a common issue, transforming one date format to one Django will understand.
+Here's another example of a common issue, transforming the CSV's date format to one PostgreSQL and Django will understand.

 .. code-block:: python